Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Numerical Simulations

-We give simulations in three scenarios: \begin{enumerate} \item orthogonal index vectors, compare the behavior of correlation loss and MSE loss, in terms of the benefit of MSE loss in decreasing the failure probability for insufficiently overparameterized neural networks or unlucky initializations (Fig~\eqref{fig:neuron-allocation}), \item orthogonal index vectors, compare the behavior of correlation loss and MSE loss, in terms of the loss curves and visual inspection of gradient flow trajectories for different activation functions (Fig~\eqref{fig:loss-curves}), \item non-orthogonal index vectors for $k=2$, study the effect of increasing the dot product $\beta$ in the behavior of gradient flow (Fig~\eqref{fig:bifurcation}). \end{enumerate}
+Some simulations are reported in the scenarios below: \begin{itemize} \item orthogonal index vectors, compare the behavior of correlation loss and MSE loss, in terms of the benefit of MSE loss in decreasing the failure probability for insufficiently overparameterized neural networks or unlucky initializations (Fig~\eqref{fig:neuron-allocation}), \item orthogonal index vectors, compare the behavior of correlation loss and MSE loss, in terms of the loss curves, time complexity, and gradient flow trajectories for different activation functions (Fig~\eqref{fig:loss-curves}). \end{itemize}

-In particular, using a factor $\gamma=4$ of overparameterization is recommendable to get a very small lower bound, that is $\exp(-4) \approx 0.0183 $, on the probability of the failing initialization for the correlation loss.
-Curiously, this recommendation is consistent with the numerical simulations of \cite{martinelli2023expand} for learning two-layer neural networks with biases using gradient flow under the MSE loss, for a large family of toy problems.
+In particular, using a factor $\gamma=4$ of overparameterization is recommendable to push the lower bound of the failure probability down to $\exp(-4) \approx 0.0183 $.
+Interestingly, the factor $4$ is consistent with the numerical simulations of \cite{martinelli2023expand} for learning two-layer neural networks with gradient flow when using the MSE loss, for a large family of toy problems where the index vectors exhibit arbitrary geometries.
+In Fig.~\ref{fig:loss-curves}, we observe that MSE loss behaves similarly to correlation loss early in training when there is no linear and no quadratic component.
+Similar behavior is also observed for neural networks with ReLU activation, where early training dynamics for the MSE loss is approximated by the correlation loss \citep{maennel2018gradient, boursier2022gradient}.